Axan18/SwiftAPI-Remitly/README.md

 As many records in provided XLSX file do not have address details, the parser will accept them anyway.
 In GET requests, the SWIFT codes and country codes are case-sensitive.

+To parse other XLSX files, you can replace the file in the resources folder, change file name in
+>src/main/java/com/remitly/axan18/swift_api/bootstrap/BootstrapInitializer.java

+class and restart the application.

 ## API Endpoints
 - GET: /v1/swift-codes/{swift-code}
   - Retrieve details of a single SWIFT code whether for a headquarters or branches.